SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/07-raw-sql.md

 ## Use Raw Query & Execute Interface

-You can build SQL statement using `sea-query` and query / execute it directly on the `DatabaseConnection` interface inside SeaORM.
+You can build SQL statements using `sea-query` and query / execute it directly on the `DatabaseConnection` interface inside SeaORM.

 ### Get Custom Result using `query_one` and `query_all` methods